M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Ancillary data

-Specifically, \cite{Corbelli2017} identified 630 YSCCs across the whole star-forming disk of M33 using Spitzer-24 $\mu$m data.
+Specifically, \cite{Corbelli2017} identified 630 YSCCs across the whole star-forming disc of M33 using Spitzer-24 $\mu$m data.
 These YSCCs have been classified based on their observed properties in four classes: b, c, d and e.
-In particular, in this work we consider only class b and c, as class d includes ambiguous sources, while class e YSCCs are contaminated by background sources having no \ha\ or GMC counterpart.
+In particular, in this work we consider only YSCCs of class b and c (with H$\alpha$ or/and molecular cloud counterparts) as class d includes ambiguous sources, while class e YSCCs are contaminated by background sources, being visible only at 24$\mu$m and having no \ha\ or GMC counterpart.
+Accounting for the different classes of the YSCCs of \cite{Corbelli2017} in comparison samples \citep[e.g.][]{Johnson2022, Pflamm-Altenburg2013} is important to ensure a reliable interpretation of the results.

 Class b YSSCs are in the embedded phase because they are associated with a GMC but lack an optical counterpart as \ha\ or FUV emission.
-Class c YSSCs have \ha\ counterparts but while the subclasses c1 and c2 are associated with GMCs, class c3 did not have an associated GMC.
+Class c YSSCs have \ha\ counterparts but while the subclasses c1 and c2 are associated with GMCs, class c3 does not have an associated GMC.
 Class c1 and c2 differ because the first lack FUV detection.
 The sequence b-c1-c2-c3 has been interpreted as a time evolution of a collapsing GMC forming a young stellar cluster which evolves removing the native gas by stellar winds of massive stars \citep{Corbelli2017}.
 Within the MUSE footprint, we find 30 type b and c YSCCs, of which 24 are also within the JWST 21 $\mu$m image.
+Only four YSCs from the \cite{Johnson2022} catalogue from the PHATTER project are common to the \cite{Corbelli2017} YSCCs considered here.
+This small overlap likely arises because of the age difference of objects in the two catalogs.
+Optical cluster catalogues have mostly stellar cluster older than 10 Myr, which are less likely to have H$\alpha$ counterparts, opposite to infrared selected YSCs.